yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/twitter.md

 1. Navigate to the [Twitter website](https://twitter.com/i/flow/signup) and click **Create account**.

-2. Enter the required information, such as your name, email, and date of birth, and click **Next**.
+2. Enter the required information, such as your name, email, date of birth, and click **Next**.

    <img src="https://i.imgur.com/awiGWBi.png" alt="drawing" width="50%"/>